Welcome to the

 The purpose of School Health Services is to ensure that all students are healthy and ready to learn.
 We do this by providing screenings and referrals, administering medications and treatments, providing first aid, providing health counseling and education, and supporting students to acquire self-management skills.

 My hours in the clinic are from 8:00 a.m. to 3:30 p.m., Monday-Friday while school is in session.
-Please call ahead if you would like to meet with me one-on-one, or just pop your head in the door anytime to say “hi’.
+Please call ahead if you would like to meet with me one-on-one.
 If you have any specific questions or concerns feel free to contact me or check out the Health Services website.
 I will be happy to answer any questions.